How to protect our investments from inflation?

 “There has been so much speculation with cryptocurrencies in recent years that their role as a store of value is far more than valued at the moment.
 In a nutshell, Any asset that is more than 250% above its year-ago level has many price increases included.
 Clearly, other things are driving prices, and that means even If the CPI increases continue and the dollar loses value, there is no guarantee that bitcoin will be a beneficiary.
 In fact, the resulting economic weakness and monetary and fiscal tightening will mean less capital chasing assets, and that could lead to a tightening that would negatively impact assets like bitcoin, ”says Tillier.

 The issue is not about defending ourselves with the usual gold, real estate, or raw materials.
 The system is so flooded with cash that investors were able to bid on these assets before inflation and invest large amounts in stocks or bonds.
-Consumer price inflation may be coming, but in financial markets it has been around for a long time.
+Consumer price inflation may be on the way, but in financial markets it has been around for a long time.

 “In those circumstances, Inflation protection is not so much about finding assets that will actually benefit from rising prices or a falling dollar, but about finding things that don’t lose value.
 That’s why the stocks of companies that can quickly pass on rising prices to their clients, such as those in the consumer staples sector, would be a better option, as would something else that was not available in the 1970s and 1980s. : Treasury Inflation Protected.
 Values (TIPS)”Says Tillier.

 “This is not your grandfather’s inflation, so you can’t go back to the old inflation protection playbook.
-At current levels, things like gold, other commodities, and real estate don’t offer a reduction in risk, so if you’re worried and want to make changes, you need to get extremely conservative and stick with things like consumer staples and TIPS..
+At current levels, things like gold, other commodities, and real estate offer no reduction in risk, so if you’re concerned and want to make changes, you need to get extremely conservative and stick with things like consumer staples and TIPS..
 That may negatively affect your returns for a while, but it is an insurance policy worth considering, ”concludes Tillier.